 Some airlines still hand out a small snack (think tiny bag of peanuts or pretzels) and a complimentary beverage while you are flying, although even that perk isn’t offered by certain companies.
 Regardless, airport and airplane food is notoriously expensive, even when purchased from a fast food chain.
 Rather than paying for overpriced snacks, take along a few satisfying treats of your own, such as nuts, granola bars, beef jerky, a sandwich, or trail mix.

 This may seem like common knowledge, but it is worth a reminder to keep all important travel documents with you, which means packing them in your carry-on or passport holder.
 You will want at least one photo ID, potentially your passport, tickets, and information about your hotel or rental car.
 You want to be able to get all the way from your starting point to your final destination without opening your checked bag.

 Never pack money, jewelry, computers, cameras or other expensive items in your checked bag.
-Not only will you likely need easy access to your cash or credit cards, but incidents of luggage theft still occur.
+Not only will you likely need easy access to your cash or best credit cards, but incidents of luggage theft still occur.
 If you have made a serious investment into an item, you wouldn’t want it to be stolen out of your bag.

 5. Daily Medications